prasad1987/DevOps-interview-questions-/SRE.md

 Availability SLI = Successful requests / Total requests × 100.
 SLO compliance is calculated by comparing actual performance against the defined target.

+In my project, we use Prometheus and Grafana to measure service reliability.
+The main SLI we track is API availability and successful workflow processing.
+For example, if CMPA processes 99,900 successful requests out of 100,000 total requests, the availability SLI is 99.9%.
+We define an SLO of 99.9% monthly availability, meaning the service should remain available for at least 99.9% of the time.
+If the actual availability falls below 99.9%, it is considered an SLO breach.
+The SLA is the business commitment for service availability and incident response, and we monitor our SLI to ensure we meet the agreed SLO and SLA targets

 **11. What is MTTR and how do you reduce it?**

 MTTR (Mean Time To Recovery/Repair) is the average time taken to restore service after an incident.